nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Command

 A command is an instruction for StudMap, and the main way to interact with it!
-Check out the [Features](#5-features) section to see what commands are available.
+Learn more about commands by looking at the [Understanding Commands section](#command-word), and check out the [Features](#5-features) section to see what commands are available.

 ### CSV (Comma-separated Values) file